graphprotocol/research/specs/graph-protocol-v1/payment-channels/README.md

 1. The Graph v1 introduces a new concept, *minting channels*, to get around prohibitively large balance requirements for the payment channel hub.
 1. The Graph uses an alternate locking mechanism for mediated payments that is tailored to the domain of reading data from indexes.
 1. Payment channels are one-way and may be withdrawn from by payment receiver without closing channel.
 See Payment Channel(#payment-channel).
+1. Balance Proofs may be exchanged off-chain directly between the sender and final recipient of a mediate transfer.
+See [Micropayment Routing](#micropayment-routing).

+In this construction, the Payment Channel Hub acts as a *trusted intermediary*, although users of the protocol have no counter-party risk with respect to one another.
 A future version of this protocol will move away from the hub and spoke topology in favor of a decentralized payment channel network topology.
 At that point, minting channels will also likely be removed from the specification.

 ## Hub-and-Spoke Topology
 ### Architecture